Patitotective/PREFS/README.md

   font='UbuntuMono'
 ```

-You can write your own _PREFS_ file manually as well, to manage your application's color scheme or the translations.
+You can write your own _PREFS_ files manually as well, to manage your application's color scheme or the translations.

 ***